Skip to Content

-Malaria & Safety – Buffalo Springs NR
+Malaria & Safety – Buffalo Springs National Reserve

 Safety

 In our opinion, Buffalo Springs National Reserve is a safe destination to visit.
 Crime is rare in any of the parks and reserves in Kenya.
 However, there have been some isolated incidents of banditry around Buffalo Springs’ boundaries as a result of recent conflict between Samburu and Turkana communities.
 In any case, you’ll be protected from potential safety issues when on an organized tour.
 Independent travelers should seek local travel advice before heading out.
-Please check the government travel advisories listed on the ‘Safety & Security – Kenya’ page for general information on safety in Kenya (see link below).

 Malaria & Vaccinations